 Content Removal Tip: Online reputation attorneys can remove damaging online content by (1) sending a cease and desist letter, (2) contacting webmasters and ISPs, (3) working with online content managers, (4) sending a DMCA takedown notice, (5) obtaining a court order.

 How to Adjust Your YouTube & Pinterest Privacy Settings

 YouTube contains personal information about the channels you subscribe to and the playlists you’ve created that you may not want to be publicly visible.
-You can adjust your settings on YouTube here.
+You can adjust your settings on this YouTube privacy management page.
 Once you’re logged in to your YouTube account, click on your image in the upper right corner of your browser.
 In the drop-down menu, select “settings.”